VALENTINA STAVROU, MD VISION CARE • FACIAL AESTHETICS • DRY EYE OPHTHALMOLOGIST | ΧΕΙΡΟΥΡΓΟΣ ΟΦΘΑΛΜΙΑΤΡΟΣ

 Macular degeneration (AMD)

-Detailed information about age-related macular degeneration, including dry AMD monitoring and wet AMD treatment with intravitreal injections.
+Detailed information about dry AMD monitoring and wet AMD treatment with intravitreal injections.

 Frequently Asked Questions